A quick, easy and adorably colorful DIY Easter basket liner made with a bandana…

 If you’re looking for a cute, quick and budget-friendly Easter basket liner, this is the perfect idea!
 You’ll learn how to make a DIY Easter basket liner from a Dollar Tree bandana in just minutes!

-This basket liner may be the easiest DIY project we’ve ever posted on the blog.
+This basket liner may be the easiest DIY project we’ve ever posted, frankly!

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

 And I’m pumped to share it with you along with a BUNCH of other wonderful spring DIY projects from some wonderful women in the DIY and home blogging world.

 Thanks so much to Krista from The Happy Housie for bringing the group together!